Developing Oracy

 Based on a wide range of research, this evidence informed structure equips pupils for life-long success in oracy : empowering pupils through the power of communication.

-Each pillar is supported by a detailed breakdown of key skills.
-This depth ensures that teachers can target oracy development precisely—tailoring it to their pupils’ needs.
+Each strength is supported by a detailed breakdown of key skills.
+This depth ensures that teachers can target oracy development precisely—tailoring it to their pupils’ needs, building strong pillars on which success can rest.

 Whether you're planning across a year, designing a unit of work, or shaping a single lesson, the framework helps you: